Are there any benefits of exercising on an empty stomach?

 Considering all the above, when is it beneficial to do physical activity on an empty stomach?
 At the moment, it does not provide additional benefit in individuals who lead active lives, exercise regularly, and maintain a healthy diet.
 However, it can sometimes be useful for people who begin to experience metabolic imbalances.

-People with underlying health problems should do this exercise only under medical supervision, and it is not recommended for individuals suffering from diabetes, hypoglycemia, or high blood pressure.
+Only people with underlying health problems should do this exercise under medical supervisionAnd is not recommended for individuals who suffer from diabetes, hypoglycemia or hypertension.

 In short, this tool cannot be ruled out, but the foundation of health remains a healthy and varied diet and staying active.